The Gospel for Every Enneagram (GHFC Elective: Lesson 1)

 Abby’s Chart

-The back of this handout by the way is the freedom that God invites us into that we’ll be going over the next 3 weeks.
-By the way the Enneagram isn’t normally presented like this.
+FYI: the Enneagram isn’t normally presented like this.
 In this elective we’re going to be focusing on where the Bible and the Enneagram overlap.

 Disclaimers

-I need to offer some disclaimers about the EnneagramOrigin and those associated with the Enneagram are a mixed bag: Sufi Muslims, Chris Heuertz (spiritual abuse allegations, Zondervan suspended publication of books), Richard Rohr—Franscician Friar
+I need to offer some disclaimers about the Enneagram Origin's.
+And those associated with the Enneagram are a mixed bag: Sufi Muslims, Chris Heuertz (spiritual abuse allegations, Zondervan suspended publication of books), Richard Rohr—Franscician Friar.

 I see the Enneagram like a microscope, like a tool.
 I don’t know who invented the microscope, but I’m all for using the microscope to study God’s world.
 I intend to share about the Enneagram as I understand it in light of the Bible.

-Next disclaimer: some people have used the Enneagram like a horoscope.Who should I marry, who should be my friend, who should I work for… Why did that person just do that to me, let me consult the Enneagram . . .
+Next disclaimer: some people have used the Enneagram like a horoscope.Who should I marry, who should be my friend, who should you work for… Why did that person just do that to me, let me consult the Enneagram . . .

 The problem isn’t the system but the people’s reliance and trust in the system in place of God.
 People throughout time have been doing this—improperly placing their trust in systems or people or organizations.
 God is our ultimate guide in life, not the Enneagram.

 So on your handout I’ve listed three books, which I think most align with the Bible.
 These are the ones I’ve used for this elective as well as the Bible.
-Marilyn Vancil: Self to Lose; Self to Find This one is like the Enneagram for beginners.
+Marilyn Vancil: Self to Lose; Self to Find.
+This one is like the Enneagram for beginners.
 The Enneagram: A Christian Perspective by Andreas Ebert and Richard Rohr.
 This one is more serious Enneagram, gets into the origin and more details about each number

 Why Share About the Enneagram

-So with all these disclaimers, why would we want to teach about the Enneagram?
-The big reason: it’s meaningful to me is because the Lord used it to show me where I could fill-up on him.
-It’s trendy right now even among non-Christians, so it can be a great vehicle for talking about the gospel.
+Another reason to study it is because it’s trendy right now even among non-Christians, so it can be a great vehicle for talking about the gospel.
 The language of the Enneagram gives Christians new ways to talk about the gospel.
 We need the gospel to be told and retold to us as we experience different things and language changes and we change.
 It helps our faith to grow.
 A faith that doesn’t grow becomes a burden to us.
 And lastly, God is in the business of redeeming things with questionable origins.

 The world is fairly strewn with discoveries and inventions and traditions that are man’s way of trying to survive here without God.
 But these things can be used as the platters upon which to serve up the gospel: Tick-tok, facebook, Halloween, the theory of evolution, psychology, the environmentalist movement, the sexual revolution, space exploration, etc...

-We have no reason to fear even if man intends it for evil, God can use it for good, to show how he too is involved in our social lives and sexuality and science.
+We have no reason to fear the Enneagram even if man intends it for evil, God can use it for good, to show how he too is involved in our social lives and sexuality and science.
 In fact, he invented these things.

-VII.Taking a test
+Taking a test

 I think you’d find this elective more helpful, if you took an Enneagram test, but you certainly don’t have to.
-The information for that is on your handout:https://enneagramtest.net/ — free version (Mumbo Jumbo)
+The information for that is on your handout:https://enneagramtest.net/ — free version

 https://www.enneagraminstitute.com/ — more official paid version